Now Reading

 11. ARQ (2016)

 Some of the performances are quite stilted and there are few apparent plot holes.
 But there’s a sense of urgency that keeps us engrossed in the first frame onwards.
-Viewers who enjoy compact, scary sci-fi movie with taut performances could check this out.
+Viewers who enjoy compact, scary sci-fi movie with taut performances might like this one.

 12. Creep (2015)

-The minimalist horror film is about a naive young man named Aaron responding to a Craigslist ad from a creep named Josef.
+The minimalist scary movie is about a naive young man named Aaron responding to a Craigslist ad from a creep named Josef.
 Josef initially tells Aaron that he is a terminally ill patient and wants to make a video diary for his unborn son.
 But the eccentric and psychotic Josef confesses to a lot of unsettling things in front of the camera.

-Unlike most found-footage or mockumentary horror flicks, Creep doesn’t rely on jump scares.
-It impeccably builds up a sense of dread, while also splashing a fine dose of black humor.
+Patrick Brice, in his directorial debut, doesn’t reply on jump scares, unlike most found-footage or mockumentary horror flicks.
+Creep impeccably builds up a sense of dread, while also splashing a fine dose of black humor.
 Brice surprisingly undercuts some of the cliched elements of the sub genre.
-Watch the film for Mark Duplass’ master manipulator character Josef.
+Watch it for Mark Duplass’ master manipulator character Josef.
 His superb performance makes us overlook some of the plot-holes.

 James Wan’s Insidious Chapter 2 is as gimmicky and uneven as its predecessor.
 Nevertheless, this horror movie manages to terrorize us with inventive jump scares.
 The story picks up exactly where it left in the first part.
 The narrative jumps back and forth as the Josh family tries to chase away the ghost living in Josh’s body, back to its astral kingdom.
 Like The Conjuring, this is solely designed to satisfy the fans of ‘poltergeist’ scares.
 And director Wan very well triumphs in that aspect.